Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/user/add-broadcaster-information.md

     description: Boolean value indicating if the broadcaster account is a Twitch partner
     type: boolean
   - name: broadcasterProfileUrl
-    description: link to the 300x300px PNG version of a user's twitch profile image
+    description: Link to the 300x300px PNG version of the broadcaster's Twitch profile image
     type: string
   - name: broadcasterOfflineUrl
-    description: link to the 1920x1080px PNG version of a user's twitch
+    description: Link to the 1920×1080 PNG version of the broadcaster's Twitch offline banner
     type: string
   - name: broadcasterCreatedAt
     description: Datetime of when the account was created